7kzaincode/-HELP-EQUIPMENT-LOAN-PROGRAM---Canadian-Red-Cross/README.md

 ## Acknowledgements

 The concept is inspired by the [Canadian Red Cross Health Equipment Loan Program](https://www.redcross.ca/how-we-help/community-health-services-in-canada/health-equipment-loan-program), which provides short-term loans of health equipment in participating communities.
 Canadian Red Cross names, marks, and program materials belong to their respective owners.
+Made for use by Canadian Red Cross Health Organization